 WCB estuaries are highly modified and often degraded environments and the impacts of environmental factors on estuarine fish are likely to be more important than fishing pressure.
 Impacts in estuaries are most pronounced among 'estuarine-dependent' species, i.e. those that rely on estuarine habitats for spawning, feeding and/or nursery areas (e.g. cobbler, Perth herring, black bream).

 Fluctuating market demand is a significant factor affecting the annual commercial catch levels of many species.

 High risk.

-NEARSHORE AND ESTUARINE FINFISH FIGURE 1.Annual commercial catch of sea mullet in the West Coast Bioregion, 1952 to 2018.
+Annual commercial catch of sea mullet in the State and in the West Coast Bioregion, 1975 to 2019.